jiaconghu/model_doctor/README.md

-## Model Doctor: A Simple Gradient Aggregation Strategy for Diagnosing andTreating CNN Classifiers
+## Model Doctor: A Simple Gradient Aggregation Strategy for Diagnosing and Treating CNN Classifiers

 ![](framework.png)